KamarajuKusumanchi/soofaloofa.github.io/content/posts/appengine/pipelines/pipeline-ui.md

 If you know a pipeline's root identifier you can jump directly to the status page.
-This page presents you with a UI displaying the status of a pipeline and any of a pipeline's children.
+This page presents you with a UI displaying the status of a pipeline and any of the pipeline's children.

 {{% img "appengine/pipelines/pipeline-ui/pipeline-status.png" "Pipeline Status" %}}